 According to Dr. Collins, who has been researching Umbilical Cord Accidents (UCA) for over 25 years, it is typically during Weeks 28–30 when a problem could arise with your baby’s umbilical cord.
 He also believes an ultrasound at this time could detect a potential problem, making it a useful tool.
 The umbilical cord is a definite risk factor during the later part of your pregnancy and could compromise your baby.

 Both Drs.
 Kliman and Uma Reddy, MD, MPH, Medical Officer Pregnancy & Perinatology Branch, Eunice Shriver National Institute of Child and Human Development, concur that UCAs, including nuchal cords, true knots, twists, torsion, kinks and long or short cords, account for 16 percent of the 26,000 yearly deaths in utero in the USA.
 That is at least 71 untimely deaths each and every day in our country.
 Dr. Collins states a UCA is not a “rare condition or event” and should be watched for especially in the last trimester of pregnancy.
+He advocates an ultrasound be done if decreased fetal movements are noted for a day.

 If a problem is seen on your baby’s ultrasound with the umbilical cord or placenta, a plan of action needs to be decided upon with your health care team.
-Examples of close monitoring include repeat office visits, ultrasounds, Fetal Non-Stress Tests (NST), Biophysical Profiles (BPP), Cord (blood flow) Doppler tests, very diligent kick counting and daily home fetal heart rate monitoring offered by companies such as Genesis Obstetrical Home Health Care Services.
+Examples of close monitoring include repeat office visits, ultrasounds, Fetal Non-Stress Tests (NST), Biophysical Profiles (BPP), Cord (blood flow) Doppler tests, very diligent movement counting and daily home fetal heart rate monitoring offered by companies such as Genesis Obstetrical Home Health Care Services.

 If you and your health care team determine your baby should have further monitoring following your 28 week ultrasound, or you are considered high risk, don’t panic!
 It is comforting and reassuring to know your baby is healthy and stable thanks to the frequent monitoring.
 The four main reasons for monitoring your baby are to ensure that your baby is comfortable in utero, to ensure that your baby’s heart rate is normal and steady with no significant decelerations (decels) present, the placenta is working efficiently and not appearing to be aged, and to ensure that there are no signs of preterm or premature labor present.